OneCDOnly/HideThatBanner/README.md

 ## Firmware compatibility

 * QTS 4.3.4 - **OK**
-* QTS 4.3.3 - **Unknown**
+* QTS 4.3.3 - **OK**
 * QTS 4.2.6 - **OK**
 * QTS 4.2.5 and earlier - **Unknown**

 ## <u>Notes</u>

 - Please advise if this modification works on other firmwares.
-If it doesn't, and you'd like to help make it so, please post in this topic and we'll work it out together.
+If it doesn't, and you'd like to help make it so, please post on the QNAP forum [here](https://forum.qnap.com/viewtopic.php?f=320&t=140215) and we'll work it out together.

-- This was first discussed [here](https://forum.qnap.com/viewtopic.php?f=11&t=139526).
+- The idea was first discussed [here](https://forum.qnap.com/viewtopic.php?f=11&t=139526).

 - This package’s [source](url=https://github.com/OneCDOnly/HideThatBanner) is available on GitHub.